Volume 29, Issue 5 (9-2025) IBJ 2025, 29(5): 344-351 | Back to browse issues page

 Abstract:

-Background: Sulfur mustard (SM) causes chronic cutaneous injuries characterized by inflammation, fibrosis, and delayed wound healing.
-MicroRNAs such as miR-148a-5p have been implicated in the regulation of TGF-β signaling pathways involved in these processes.
-Therefore, we aimed to evaluate whether alterations in miR-148a-5p, TGF-β1, and TGF-βR2 expression are associated with long-term SM-induced skin damage.
+Background: Sulfur mustard exposure causes chronic cutaneous injuries characterized by inflammation, fibrosis, and delayed wound healing.
+MiRNAs, such as miR-148a-5p, have been implicated in regulating the TGF-β signaling pathways involved in these processes.
+This study aimed to evaluate whether alterations in the expression of miR-148a-5p, TGF-β1, and TGF-βR2 are associated with long-term SM-induced skin damage.

-Conclusion: Our findings suggest that reduced expression of miR-148a-5p and TGF-βR2 may play a role in SM-related skin injury.
-These two markers showed potential diagnostic utility and could contribute to risk stratification and monitoring in SM-induced skin disease, pending further validation in larger cohorts.
+Conclusion: Our findings suggest that reduced expression of miR-148a-5p and TGF-βR2 may contribute to SM-related skin injury.
+Both markers demonstrated potential diagnostic utility and could aid in risk stratification and monitoring in SM-induced skin disease, pending further validation in larger cohorts.

 Type of Study: Full Length/Original Article | Subject: Related Fields